ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 ### About the exporters

-Use the mbed exporters to export your code to various third party tools and IDEs.
+Use the Mbed exporters to export your code to various third party tools and IDEs.
 Each exporter implements a `generate` function that produces an IDE specific project file.
-Exporters benefit from mbed build tools.
+Exporters benefit from Mbed build tools.
 However, instead of using your source and [config data](config_system.md) to create an executable, we use that information to populate an IDE project file that will be configured to build, flash and debug your code.
 You can find exporter implementations [here](https://github.com/ARMmbed/mbed-os/tree/master/tools/export).

-#### mbed CLI command
+#### Mbed CLI command

 ```
 usage: mbed export [-h] [-i IDE] [-m TARGET] [--source SOURCE] [-c] [-S] [-v]